Transhipping through Australia

 Ship’s stores are one of those groups of commodities that can include goods that pose a high biosecurity risk to Australia, some of which wouldn’t normally be allowed import into Australia.
 Australia's unique environment and important agricultural industries are free from many pests and diseases found in other parts of the world.
 Therefore, without appropriate controls, the transhipping of ships stores, can create a pathway for the introduction of exotic pests or diseases.

-Biosecurity Import Conditions system (BICON) for information on the biosecurity management of transhipped ship’s stores.
+Refer to the Biosecurity Import Conditions system (BICON) for information on the biosecurity management of transhipped ship’s stores.

 Transhipped ship’s stores notification form